Geordie404/GainsIndex-v1/Readme.md

         - disable auth
         - jump links on edit and delete

-### TODO
-- add check box or color change to cards to indicate completion
-- fix jump links across views - check more
+- Sep 7 2022
+    - reformatted:
-- catalog v1
+        - catalog view cards
-- workout/ home jump link uniform
+        - home view card size
-- potentially reformat desktop if time allows
-- fork repo to AA kitchen github
-- add to about page to describe quality of life intent of project
+        - aligned index links to the right
+        - overhaul on create page
+        - minor tweaks to css that fixed the rest of the css issues...